 There are a number of essential workshops to help you in your studies e.g.Chicago 17 Referencing, using Excel, how to give a confident oral presentation; how to write a report and effectively in teams.

 These are available for postgraduate students.
 If you can’t make it to the Bentley campus, we can arrange a chat via email, phone or Skype.
 If you are an undergraduate student, don’t worry!
 Send us an email to see how we can help you.

 CBS Assignment Lounge

-The CBS Assignment Lounge is a peer learning initiative where students can book one-on-one consultations with one of our student Peer Learning Advisors to receive tailored advice on how to tackle an assignment question, find additional resources and improve their writing.
+The CBS Assignment Lounge is a peer learning initiative where undergraduate students can book one-on-one consultations with one of our student Peer Learning Advisors to receive tailored advice on how to tackle an assignment question, find additional resources and improve their writing.
 They offer the guidance necessary to assist with academic development throughout the semester.
 Students can book an appointment through UniHub.

 The Faculty of Business and Law have dedicated Faculty Librarians who specialise in Business and Law.
 They offer search strategy and research support, AGLC and EndNote workshops and individual consultations.